zhangzheheng12345/Lightest/README.md

 ## Why Lightest

-As has been said above, **Lightest** is very light, header-only, yet strong, flexible and customizable.
+Very light, header-only, yet strong, flexible & customizable.

 Basic features for a unit test framework are all provided in the core, enabling you to write beautiful and pithy tests, and there are pre-provided extensions to offer further feature.
 Write your own extensions is easy as well.
 These are especially convenient for small and light projects.